Buyer Guide for Lymphedema Pumps

 Continuous vs. Intermittent vs. Sequential vs. Gradient Compression

 Continuous compression therapy most often takes place with a non-segmented or single segment garment.
 In the graphic above, the continuous modality displays on the far left column.
-Continuous therapy inflates a single or multiple air bladders with the same amount of pressure in unison and sustains that pressure.
-That means if a multi-segmented garment is using continuous compression, all bladders fill with air simutaneously until the pressure reaches the set level.
-Medicare favors this static compression method since it is the least expensive and uses a simple, single segmented garment in most instances.
+Continuous therapy inflates single or multiple air bladders with the same amount of pressure in unison and sustains that pressure.
+That means if a multi-segmented garment is using continuous compression, all bladders fill with air simultaneously until the pressure reaches the set level.
+Medicare favors this static compression method since it is the least expensive and uses a simple, single-segmented garment in most instances.

 Cyclical pressure applied in an "ON" and then "OFF" again fashion is intermittent compression.
 Single or multiple sleeves fill with pressurized air and holds it for a set period and then deflates to release the pressure.
 The deflation period is then maintained for a set period and then the dynamic cycle begins again--inflating, holding, deflating, and then resting.
 The graphic above displays intermittent therapy in the second column.
 A typical intermittent therapy session would inflate to 40 mmHg, hold for 22 seconds, deflate and hold for 18 seconds.
 A therapy session like this might take place twice daily for one hour each dependent upon the needs of the patient.